Skip to content

 • The maximum grid size is 4,000,000 cells (e.g. a 2000 x 2000 grid).
 Plans that exceed this limit do not produce a heatmap.
 Reduce the cell size or simplify the drawing if you hit this limit.

 • The heatmap is computed once and cached.
 Re-opening the overlay without changing the drawing reuses the cached result.
-Modifying the drawing (adding entities, changing stand numbers, moving markers) requires re-running the analysis.
+Modifying the drawing (adding entities, changing stand numbers, moving or reweighting markers) requires re-running the analysis.